 Personally, I would prefer to see a reduction in the valuation of agricultural land from 75% to 65% of market value, since the average increase is our area will probably exceed a 15% increase in the past year.
 The Nebraska Farm Bureau, in support of lowering the value of agriculture land, has published data that only two states, California and Texas receive a greater total of property taxes from farm land, and that Nebraska has a much higher tax rate than most neighboring states.
 Their information also shows that farmers pay 26% of total property taxes in the state, although they make up only 3% of the state’s population.
 There are at least two bills, L.B.
 670 and L.B.
 813, that would have accomplished the reduction in ag land valuation to 65%, but it appears at this time that neither of these bills will get out of the Revenue Committee.

-I look forward to receiving your input and the voicing of your concerns as we address these issues and many others during the final days of this year’s legislative session.
+I look forward to receiving your input and the voicing of your concerns as we address these issues and many others during this year’s legislative session.
 Please contact me at my Lincoln office in the State Capital, District 36, Box 94604, Lincoln, NE 68509.
 My phone number is (402) 471-2642.
 My email address is firstname.lastname@example.org.